Who doesn’t love reading real estate listings? It’s fun to dream, and lists of the “best places to retire” are fodder for the imagination.

 “It’s raining,” a new neighbor complained to me.
 He seemed surprised.
 Maybe he’d moved here after reading best-of lists.

 Enjoy those lists, but keep digging before you go.
 These four questions can help you decide if a new place will really work for your retirement, now and in the future:

 1. Who will help care for me?

 Most older people require help eventually, and many need a lot of assistance.
-The Family Caregiver Alliance says someone who is 65 today stands a 68 percent chance of eventually becoming cognitively impaired or unable to manage two or more activities of daily living, such as eating, dressing or bathing.
+The nonprofit Family Caregiver Alliance says someone who is 65 or older stands a 68 percent chance of eventually becoming cognitively impaired or unable to manage two or more activities of daily living — such as eating, dressing or bathing.

 So make things easier for your kids and be realistic when you make a move.
 Adult children who are holding down jobs and rearing children will be severely burdened if they must travel long distances to help elderly loved ones.

 2. Is good medical care nearby?

 Living longer usually means living with a chronic disease.
 About 92 percent of older adults have at least one chronic disease, according to the nonprofit National Council on Aging.
 And 77 percent of older Americans have two or more.

 With age, medical tests become more frequent.
 So do visits to specialists like oncologists, cardiologists, pulmonologists and orthopedists.
 Managing a chronic condition well — avoiding hospital stays and emergency room visits — requires easy access to care you trust.